ChenR-Su/CSCI4830Project/Test Case.md

 6: Employee Logout

-7: Client Search for specific employee
+7: client get all employees in dash

 8: Client Establish Appointment

-9: Client view their appointments after establishing
+9: Client sees appts from dash

-10: Employee checks their apoointment
+10: employee sees the appts from dash